Am I eligible?

 - Households with spare bedrooms or those who need more bedrooms*

 - Those who are homeless or in housing need

 - Those who have a local connection to the area

 - Workers, volunteers or carers

-We will also advertise a lot of properties (40%) with no preference group which means as long as you are eligible to join our waiting list then you can apply for a suitably sized home with us.
+We will advertise a lot of our homes (40%) to the preference group for those in housing need which means that as long as you meet our eligibility criteria for social housing then you can apply for a suitably sized home with us.

 We’ve kept the process really simple, so the first person to apply and include all of the information and evidence needed will be given the chance to accept the home.

 We will check all applicants income details to show they are not able to purchase a home or rent in the private market and ask for proof of a housing need and that any advertising preference is met before confirming any offer.

 There may be some exceptions to this, such as if:

 - The person can’t prove that they meet the preference group or demonstrate they have a housing need